sabbir28/sabbir28.github.io/Lib/JavaScript/img-to-base64/README.md

 ## Authors

-- [MD.
-SABBIR HOSHEN HOWLADER]
+- MD.
+SABBIR HOSHEN HOWLADER

 ## Feedback and Contributions

 We welcome your feedback and contributions to this library.
-If you encounter any issues or have ideas for improvements, please submit them on our [GitHub repository](https://github.com/your-repository-link).
+If you encounter any issues or have ideas for improvements, please submit them on our [GitHub repository](https://github.com/sabbir28/sabbir28.github.io).

 ---

-Feel free to replace `[Your Name]`, `[MIT License]`, and `[your-repository-link]` with the appropriate information for your specific library.
+Feel free to replace `[SABBIR]`, `[MIT License]`, and `[https://github.com/sabbir28/sabbir28.github.io]` with the appropriate information for your specific library.
 This documentation template provides a clear and structured guide for users to understand and utilize the library's features.